Recommendations for designing conversational user experiences

 Power Platform facilitation

-Copilot Studio includes prebuilt entities that are designed to understand and categorize common user intents across a variety of domains.
+Microsoft Copilot Studio includes prebuilt entities that are designed to understand and categorize common user intents across a variety of domains.
 Use the prebuilt entities to map user intents to the relevant actions or responses without having to build everything on your own.
 Prebuilt entities are optimized to handle common variations in user input.

-Configure the fallback topic that a copilot can use when it doesn't understand a user's input or can't handle the request.
+Configure the fallback topic that an agent can use when it doesn't understand a user's input or can't handle the request.
 The fallback topic acts as a type of "safety net."
 It provides a preset response that keeps the conversation on track and prevents user frustration when the AI reaches the limits of its capabilities.
-By configuring the fallback topic, you control how the copilot responds when it can't interpret a user's intent.
-For example, the copilot can politely inform the user that it didn't understand the request and then offer helpful suggestions, such as asking the user to rephrase the query or providing a set of related options or commands that the AI can process.
+By configuring the fallback topic, you control how the agent responds when it can't interpret a user's intent.
+For example, the agent can politely inform the user that it didn't understand the request and then offer helpful suggestions, such as asking the user to rephrase the query or providing a set of related options or commands that the AI can process.
 In more advanced configurations, the fallback topic can guide users to other resources or escalate the conversation to a human representative.

 Additional information